danielalcalde/encap/README.md

 file_extension:
   go: go run
 ```
 The second option is to make your script executable, this will directly execute it.

-Lastly, you can define the interpreter directly in the command line:
+Lastly, you can pass your desired interpreter as a command line argument:
 ```sh
 encap run my_script.go -n <version> --interpreter "go run"
 ```